 Building on the tremendous legacy of strong player development, on-field achievement, and academic excellence working with young female athletes, the leadership teams of four South Bay Area fastpitch softball programs in Campbell, Cupertino, Los Gatos, West San Jose, Saratoga, and Sunnyvale joined together to launch Quakes Fastpitch.
 Our dynamic softball program was created to optimize player performance and to maintain the ideal life balance that assures continued academic and athletic achievement through middle school and high school.
 Our mission is to prepare skilled young women for leadership roles, leveraging the skills and work ethic gained on the field for a lifetime of success.

 What is Quakes?

-Quakes is a 14U/16U collaborative effort among four leagues; Campbell Girls Fastpitch Softball (CGFS), Los Gatos-Cupertino-Saratoga Girls Softball (LGCS), Sunnyvale Girls Softball (SGSL), and West Valley Slammers Softball (WVS).
+Quakes is a 14U/16U collaborative effort among three leagues; Campbell Girls Fastpitch Softball (CGFS), Los Gatos-Cupertino-Saratoga Girls Softball (LGCS), and Sunnyvale Girls Softball (SGSL).
 The purpose is to meet the challenges of the 14U and older divisions by combining our resources, which creates a level of participation that ensures girls from each of the four leagues will have a pathway to 14U and above softball.
 In addition, by having greater numbers we will be able to offer multiple levels of play so that a team exists for every player’s skills and desires (Rec, "C", "B", and Inferno).

 How is Quakes Related to Affiliate Leagues?